Product: Awair Element

 Mode: Awair Element works best with routers set to mixed access mode (802.11b/g/n).
 Due to the stricter access rules, Awair Element may not be compatible with 802.11ac or 802.11n-only modes at this time.

-Channel: Generally, channels 1 and 11 have the least amount of interference.
-However, you may find that your Awair Element performs best on other channels, so it may take some tweaking and analyzing your environment to find your optimal configuration.
+Channel: Generally, channels 1, 6, and 11 have the least amount of interference.
+However, you may find that your Awair Element performs best on other channels, so it may take some analyzing and adjusting your environment to find your optimal configuration.
 Wi-Fi scanning services (such as NetSpot) can be helpful to find the right channel for your environment.

 If you’re trying to connect your Awair Element to a corporate, enterprise, or high-security network, we recommend taking a look at the following best practices.